 Gate and Boarding

-There isn’t a lot to say about this the crew are very organised and call you onto the plane in an organised fashion.
+There isn’t a lot to say about this the crew are very organized and call you onto the plane in an organized fashion.
 We are not pushers and simply sit comfortably until we need to.
 We have our seats booked and don’t understand the Scrum to get on the plane.
 We are going to be on for a while.

 The crew does a great job of getting everyone sat down.
 The 3-4-3 meant we were sat with a random person which can be a gamble but he seemed pleasant enough.
 More annoying was the people behind who seemed unable to work the touchscreen without punching it, and they seemed to find the FREE seat to seat text messaging very entertaining!

-In the Main cabin, the seats are in a 3-4-3 formation which is a fairly poor configuration.
+In the main cabin, the seats are in a 3-4-3 formation which is a fairly poor configuration.
 The Cabin feels fairly claustrophobic despite being actually a huge space.
 This layout means no one really gets personal space and you are almost guaranteed to sit with a stranger.
 While this isn’t the end of the world if your seatmate is friendly (and Clean!).
-But even then it becomes problematic as most single travellers like to get some sleep.
-This means disturbing them everytime you need to pop out for the toilet, or to get a drink from the galley.
+But even then it becomes problematic as most single travelers like to get some sleep.
+This means disturbing them every time you need to pop out for the toilet, or to get a drink from the galley.

 After watching virgins, frankly Odd, Safety video we were faced with a rather large queue to get out of Manchester. it took over 30mins to wait for a free runway before we were off into the blue.

 Very quickly the crew came round with the first service offering a choice of drinks.
 Gin and tonic is my go-to Airline drink and Kate had Bacardi and coke.
 Accompanied by some Cheese and onion mini Pretzels, of which you get far too few!
 We then started tucking into Virgin’s excellent IFE system.
 More details below.